 The basic system we are discussing is based on commercial use for growing marijuana plants.
 The intent is only for a mono-cultural style of cultivation, and would not work with a mixed garden.
 The design recirculates the nutrient solution, so if you plan on using a total-loss system, you must find a bigger tank and make adjustments for run-off.
 There will be differences between the recirculation method and the total-loss method.

-We highly recommend this system for larger marijuana gardens as a basic hydroponic system that uses rockwool in combination with these provisions:
+We highly recommend this system for larger cannabis gardens as a basic hydroponic system that uses rockwool in combination with these provisions:

 - You will need upper level support for the vines of your marijuana plants for this system.